brique-co-kr/dsg-brique.github.io/brique_analytics/brique_analytics.md

 ### Basic and user-defined analysis library
 #### Basic library
+You can use more than 1,000 library and make your workflow based on them.
+#### Favorate workflow

 #### User-defined library
 You can make your own library with R or Python script